vterron/lemon/README.rst

 #. ``echo "source ~/lemon/lemon-completion.sh" >> ~/.bashrc``
 #. ``./run_tests.py`` — optional, although recommended!

 Note that, starting from version 2.16, IRAF is now released `under a free software license <ftp://iraf.noao.edu/iraf/v216/v216revs.txt>`_.
-There is, thus, reasonable hope that it may be packaged for drop-in installation in GNU/Linux systems in the near future.
+There is, thus, reasonable hope that it may be packaged for drop-in installation in Debian-based systems in the near future.
 A similar effort is apparently underway `for Astrometry.net <https://groups.google.com/forum/#!topic/astrometry/M_NL8ldcZVg>`_.
 Until then, please bear with us.

 .. |logo| image:: ./Misc/lemon-icon_200px.png
           :width: 200 px